oscaram007/elrayo4.0/README.md

 # 🎭 El Rayo — Luchador Runner

-> *A browser-based endless runner game built entirely with HTML, CSS, and JavaScript — no game engines, no libraries, no images, and absolutely no sleep lost over it.
-(That last part is a lie.)*
+> *A browser-based endless runner game built entirely with HTML, CSS, and JavaScript — no game engines, no libraries, no images, and absolutely LOTS of taco crumbs.

 ---

 ## 🕹️ What Is This Game?

-Think of the little dinosaur game that pops up when your internet goes out — except the dinosaur is a **Mexican wrestler in a flashy costume**, and instead of cacti, you're dodging **mummies, vampires, werewolves, wizards, and Frankenstein**... who are also wrestlers. 🧟‍♂️🧙‍♂️🐺
+Think of the little dinosaur game that pops up when your internet goes out... now instead of the little dinosaur, it's a **Mexican wrestler in a flashy costume**, and instead of cacti, you're dodging **mummies, vampires, werewolves, wizards, and Frankenstein**... who are also wrestlers!!! 🧟‍♂️🧙‍♂️🐺

-You tap **Space** (or tap the screen on mobile) to jump over enemies.
+You press the **SPACE** bar to jump over enemies.
 The longer you survive, the faster everything moves.
 Collect power-ups, smash rivals, and chase a high score!

 Fair warning: it starts easy.
 Then it doesn't. 😅